 AI has been steadily growing across multiple industries and business cases.
-It has not only helped in improving the final service to end users, it has also helped the software production stakeholders to do better work in less time and effort.
-Testing function is one of those which got big help in leveraging AI technologies to improve validation coverage while reducing the associated effort and time.
+It has not only helped in improving the final service to end-users, it has also helped the software production stakeholders to do better work in less time and effort.
+The testing function is one of those which got big help in leveraging AI technologies to improve validation coverage while reducing the associated effort and time.

 Here at Quality Professionals, our test engineers leverage AI test bots in testing web and mobile applications on behalf of our clients.